Abyei: Takeover by the SPLM

 On 21 May 2011 it was reported that the Armed Forces of Sudan had seized control of Abyei with a force of approximately 5,000 soldiers after three days of clashes with the South.
 The precipitating factor was an ambush by the South killing 22 northern soldiers.
 The northern advance included shelling, aerial bombardment and numerous tanks.
 Initial reports indicate that over 20,000 people have fled.
 The South Sudanese government has declared this as an "act of war", and the U.N. has sent an envoy to Khartoum to intervene.
 South Sudan says it has withdrawn its forces from Abyei.

 As of May 2011, the prospective referendum on Abyei's future status has been postponed indefinitely.
 The northern leader, then President al-Bashir, dismissed the southern chief administrator of Abyei and appointed a northerner, Ahmed Hussein Al-Imam.

 Protests

 Protests were held in at least two Southern states, Upper Nile and Warrap, over the occupation of Abyei by Northern forces.
 Labor leader Abraham Sebit, leading the protest in Malakal, Upper Nile, asked for intervention by the United Nations and suggested a no-fly zone could be established over Abyei.
 Governor Nyadeng Malek of Warrap also condemned the occupation.

 Pollution

 The air is moderately polluted.
-Greater than the maximum limit established for one year by WHO.
-A long-term exposure constitutes a health risk.
+The local pollution is greater than the maximum limit established for one year by WHO.
+Long-term exposure constitutes a health risk.